rivy-go/git-changelog/README.md

   - It works with single binary.
 Therefore, any project (environment) can be used.
 * :beginner: Simple usability
   - The CLI usage is very simple and has low learning costs.
-  - For example, the simplest command is `$ git-chglog`.
+  - For example, the simplest command is `$ git-changelog`.
 * :rocket: High flexibility
   - Commit message format and ...
   - CHANGELOG's style (Template) and ...